Business Maps as a Framework

 Actions

-are described within a Business Context
+The verbs used within a Business Context

 .
-For example a Thing
+For example a Persona

 Actions